 We sometimes use affiliate links in our content.
 This won’t cost you anything, but it helps us to keep the site running.
 Thanks for your support.

-Learn all about John Chapman, the man who planted apple seeds all over the Midwest, with our Johnny Appleseed Lapbook.
+Learn all about John Chapman, the man who planted apple seeds all over the Midwest, with our free Johnny Appleseed Lapbook.
 This hands-on project also includes opportunities for your student to learn all about apples.

 Thanks to Lisa H. (for the research) for helping with this Johnny Appleseed Lapbook.